Pichi Richi Railway: Awards

 Pichi Richi Railway has received many significant awards, including the following:

 Visiting operators

 PRRPS has hosted vehicles of other heritage railway operators.

-The first occasion, in October 1981, was when Steamtown ran a train to Quorn.
-This was the last steam-hauled train and last passenger train to travel on the Peterborough–Quorn railway line all the way to Quorn.
-Although the Quorn station yard and line to Peterborough was still under the control of Australian National at this time, the Steamtown trip became the last steam-hauled train and last passenger train to travel the entire Peterborough to Quorn railway line.
-Steamtown's ex WAGR Pmr720 was the only Pacific type steam locomotive to ever visit Quorn.
+The first occasion, in October 1981, was when the Steamtown Peterborough Railway Preservation Society ran a train to Quorn.
+Although the Quorn station yard and line to Peterborough was still under the control of Australian National at this time, the Steamtown trip became the last steam-hauled train and last passenger train to travel the entire Peterborough–Quorn railway line.
+Steamtown's ex-WAGR Pmr720 was the only Pacific type steam locomotive to ever visit Quorn.

 The Australian Society of Section Car Operators negotiated an access agreement with PRRPS and subsequently its members used the railway between Quorn and Stirling North to operate their section cars on the weekend of 22 and 23 March 2003.

 Former BHAS locomotive "Peronne" and Short Tom carriage 144 from the National Railway Museum have operated on Pichi Richi Railway.